An Inspired Vision for

 Discover Kelowna’s First Urban Village

-Welcome to the new Bernard Block, a master-planned urban village comprised of two residential towers, a commercial tower, and street-facing commercial spaces.
+Welcome to the new Bernard Block, a master-planned urban oasis encompassing two residential towers, a commercial tower, and street-facing businesses and boutiques.

 “Meet Me At The Flumes”

-Discover a new place to gather.
-Inspired by the agricultural history of the Okanagan, the Flumes at the corner of Bernard and St. Paul will represent a new city landmark, an iconic meeting point for locals and tourists alike.
-By encouraging foot traffic and use of public space, residents, commercial tenants, and community members will congregate, making Bernard Block a new hub for activity in the heart of downtown.
+Inspired by the agricultural history of the Okanagan, The Flumes will become a new city landmark and iconic meeting point for locals and tourists alike.
+Located on the corner of Bernard and St. Paul, the Flumes encourages movement by foot and by bike, making Bernard Block a new hub for activity in the heart of downtown.

-In the pursuit of finding an “artful” positioning for the building base, there was an exploration into regional, cultural, historical, and in some cases metaphorical representations and interpretations for certain design elements.
-A “bird’s nest” found from the area became an appropriate and interesting form representing an expression of the most rudimentary of dwelling types.
-Primarily comprised of grass stalks and blades from the area, the notion of native “grasses” becomes a metaphor for the “foil” coverage shown at The Block’s building base.
+In the pursuit of finding an artful positioning for the building’s base, inspiration grew from a bird’s nest found in the area, which became a cunning expression of the most rudimentary types of dwelling.
+Primarily comprised of grass stalks and blades from the area, the notion of native grasses is now a metaphor for the foil coverage that is shown at the Block’s building base.